We compare prices from all of the leading hotel sites so you can find the best deal for you.

 Warm up for the evening with a drink in the port area before hitting up Pacha, one of the most iconic clubbing venues on the island.
 Bear in mind that budget stays are a little harder to find here, though there are some solid cheap hotels in Ibiza Port.

-If you’re bringing your brood to the White Isle in 2016 or 2017, you'll probably want an Ibiza hotel that is a little quieter.
+If you’re bringing your brood to the White Isle in 2017, you'll probably want an Ibiza hotel that is a little quieter.

 Just a 10-minute drive north of Ibiza Town is Cala Llonga, where everything, including the gently-sloping main beach, seems designed with families in mind.